peruukki/nhl-score-api/README.md

   - `overtime`: set to `true` if the game ended in overtime, absent if it didn’t
   - `shootout`: set to `true` if the game ended in shootout, absent if it didn’t
 - `teams` object: away and home team names
+- `playoffSeries` object: playoff series related information, only present during playoffs
+  - `wins` object: each team’s win count in the series before the game

 **Note on overtimes:** Only regular season 5 minute overtimes are considered "overtime" in the `goals` array.
 Playoff overtime periods are returned as period 4, 5, and so on, since they are